wp-plugins/casengo-faq-web-self-service-plugin/readme.txt

 1.0 Initial release
 1.1 Bug fixed: Now works properply when using default permalinks (?page_id=)
 1.2.1 Important update: Plugin now works without using the curl module.
+1.2.2 Bug fix: error when no cURL module was found. (no need for curl anymore)

 ==Readme Generator==